A. Philip Randolph Houses

 Harlem, New York

-The Randolph Houses project contains 36 five story Old Law tenement buildings, 14 of which are on the north side of the street (collectively, the “North Side”) and 22 on the south side of the street (collectively, the “South Side”), and together comprise the Public Housing development known as “Randolph Houses.”
-This exciting project involves the historic rehabilitation of the existing structures into two sets of interconnected and fully handicapped accessible buildings.
-The building facades have been restored and the interior of the building has been completely demolished and rehabilitated.
+The Randolph Houses project contains 36 five story Old Law tenement buildings, 14 of which are on the north side of the street (collectively, the “North Side”) and 22 on the south side of the street (collectively, the “South Side”), and together comprise the public housing development known as “Randolph Houses.”
+This exciting project involved the creation of a historic district and the subsequent rehabilitation of the newly historic designated existing structures into two phases of interconnected and fully accessible buildings.
+The building facades have been restored, and the interior of the buildings have been completely demolished and rehabilitated.

-The redevelopment of the South Side – phase one of a two phase HUD mixed finance and LIHTC project – included a $95 million gut-rehabilitation of 307 vacant units in the 22 old law tenement buildings on the south side of the street.
-The new project contains 168 units in what are now two interconnected buildings with central circulation and elevator access.
-The newly reconfigured units are a mix of Studio, 1, 2, 3 and 4 bedroom apartments designed to accommodate family living.
-The rehabilitated buildings contain community space, a teaching kitchen, computer lab, fitness room and storage for residents.
+The redevelopment of the South Side – phase one of the two-phased HUD mixed finance and LIHTC project – included a $95 million gut-rehabilitation of previously 307 vacant units in the 22 old law tenement buildings on the south side of the street.
+The project now contains 168 units in two interconnected buildings with central circulation and elevator access each comprised of 11 of the 22 tenements.
+The newly reconfigured units are a mix of Studio, 1-, 2-, 3- and 4-bedroom apartments designed to accommodate family living.
+The rehabilitated buildings contain laundry facilities on every floor, community space, a teaching kitchen, computer lab, children’s afterschool / arts room, fitness room and storage for residents.
 There are also site improvements which include two children’s play areas for different age groups and active and passive outdoor spaces for residents to enjoy.

 Total development cost: $146 million